 A member on production of his own membership book is empowered to become an honorary bailiff.
 He may request any other angler fishing association waters to produce a current membership book and rod licence.
 He may report any rule infringement to the Fisheries Officer or Committee.

 Combination locks are fitted to access, Badwell Ash and Barrow Lake.
 The combination for these is changed each season.
-A lockable gate is installed on the bridge at Redmere, and electric barrier on Redmere Drove but no keys are available.

 The Annual General Meeting and Trophy Presentation shall be held on Monday 6th February 2023.